 While aimed at helping to manage your business challenges, Salesforce implementation may not bring the desired outcomes, be they increased sales pipeline visibility or enhanced efficiency of email marketing campaigns.
-Typical reasons for this are the lack of a proper implementation strategy and stages, inaccurate planning of project time and budget, the neglect of common risks and measures for user adoption.
+Typical reasons for this are the lack of a proper implementation strategy and implementation stages, inaccurate planning of project time and budget, the neglect of common implementation risks and measures for user adoption.

 Ingredients for Successful Salesforce Implementation

-- Consider different strategies.
+- Considering different strategies.

-- Plan the implementation process.
+- Planning the implementation process.

-- Plan your time and budget.
+- Planning time and budget.

-- Think over risks.
+- Thinking over risks.

-- Ensure user adoption.
+- Ensuring user adoption.

 Let’s assume that you’re fully satisfied with the present practices of managing sales, marketing, and service in your company, but your current CRM doesn’t support them in full.
 If no process change is required, Salesforce implementation can help you to digitize your sales, marketing and customer service processes to address your business challenges in the desired way.
 The platform’s capabilities for customization allow reflecting your business processes with attention to their peculiarities.